 The last substance on the list of 10 most addictive substances is one that most people are familiar with.
 Cannabis refers to all products derived from the Cannabis sativa and Cannabis indica plants, more commonly known as Marijuana.
 Medicinal Marijuana can offer pain relief for those with chronic pain, nerve pain, or multiple sclerosis.
 Harvard Health says it also lessens tremors in Parkinson’s disease and can treat glaucoma.
 It ends the list with a score of 1·51, but is it really addictive?

-Thirty percent of Marijuana users show signs of a Marijuana use disorder which is associated with dependence.
+30% of Marijuana users show signs of a Marijuana use disorder which is associated with dependence.
 Withdrawal symptoms may appear including physical discomfort, decreased appetite, mood and sleep difficulties, cravings, and restlessness.
 People who start using Marijuana before 18 are up to 7 times more likely to develop a Marijuana use disorder.

-Get Help with the 10 Most Addictive Substances
+Get Help With The 10 Most Addictive Substances

 If you or someone you know has fallen victim to any dangerous substances on this list, know that there are successful treatments available to you.
 Reach out to a treatment provider today to learn more about options.